Tourism Operations Internships in Dublin

 Weather and climate:

-Overall, Ireland has a mild but changeable oceanic climate with few extremes.
-Precipitation falls throughout the year but is light overall.
+Ireland has a mild, temperate climate with warm summers and mild winters.
+However, the weather likes to keep you guessing, so you’ll probably experience a little of everything - four seasons in one day!
+So be flexible and pack for all seasons.
+You just never know what you might get!
 In Dublin, the warmest months are June through September, with an average daily high temperature above 62°F (16°C).
 It is cold and wet from November through March, with an average daily high temperature below 51°F (11°C).
-Wind and cloud cover can be expected year-round.
+Varying degrees of wind, rain, and cloud cover can be expected year-round.